The HPR L/S (aka Orangepath) library supports various internal synthesis engines. These are plugins.

 The string -vnl-resets=asynchronous should be passed in to add assynchronous resets to the generated sequencer logic.

 Bevelab has a number of scheduling algorithms (selectable from recipe or command line).
-Alternatively, bevelab can be replaced with a different opath plugin, such as VSFG or the futuer one that does more register colouring.
+Alternatively, Bevelab can be replaced with a different opath plugin, such as VSFG or Systolic.

 The central data structure is the pending activation queue, where an activation consists of a program counter name, program counter value and environment mapping variables that have so far been changed to their new (symbolic) values.